 What kinds of tasks are you comfortable taking on?
 Finances?
 Meals?
 Dressing?
 Bathing?
 Toileting?

-How much direct contact will be healthy?
+How much direct contact will be healthy for you?

+There are different ways to be involved.
 If hands-on care is not right for you, hire others to do that piece.
 You can stay involved as the coordinator.
-(See our article on finding help.)
-Or, if you place your family member in a care facility, your role might be to oversee his or her care and make health decisions.
-Sometimes the wisest choice is to hire an Aging Life Care Manager to handle your parent’s needs while you stay involved as the money manager and decision maker.
+Or if you place your family member in a care facility, your role might be to oversee their care and make health decisions.
+Sometimes the wisest choice is to hire an Aging Life Care™ Manager to handle your parent’s needs while you stay involved as the money manager or decision maker.

-You may not get it right the first time, so allow yourself to make new choices as the situation changes.
+Aim for a balance between your needs and theirs.
+You may not get the perfect balance the first time, so allow yourself to make new choices as the situation changes.
 Validate yourself for living with integrity.

+Keep your “personal well” replenished.
 The added stress of caregiving in an emotionally difficult relationship puts your overall health at extra risk.
 Expect yourself to need emotional recharging.
 Develop a conscious strategy for coping with stress.
 Whether it’s a caregiver support group, a spiritual or religious congregation, or meeting with other family members, find a community that supports you.

 Be mindful of maintaining your own well-being with good food, adequate sleep, and staying away from unhealthy habits.
 And rejuvenate yourself physically and mentally with activities such as art or music or exercise.
 Consult with a professional counselor if you notice lasting negative changes in your mood or your pace of life.